dgolteanu/MSc/Lab book/README.md

 MLDSP CLI now ouputs MoDMap.json (same as what is passed to web server) which can be viewed with plotly in python or in jupyter notebook.

 ### 2023/01/04
-**PR 14, filtered metadata.csv no longer required, will use all samples from fastas as long as they are present in metadata**.
+**Pull Request 14, filtered metadata.csv no longer required, will use all samples from fastas as long as they are present in metadata**.
 This will eventually allow for using a single metadata file as a database in GUI.
 MLDSP github: 'daniel' branch merged into 'dev' branch and 'daniel' branch deleted but all commit numbers remain available in dev branch.
 Longest (max) and shortest (min) sequence length outputs added and class size fixed to show actual class sizes of dataset run instead of class sizes of samples listed in metadata file.